gobeyondidentity/getting-started-angular/README.md

 1. Create a tenant by going to https://console-us.beyondidentity.com/signup

-2. Create an API Token for your tenant by going to Applications -> "Beyond Identity Management API" -> "API Tokens.
+2. Create an API Token for your tenant by going to Applications -> "Beyond Identity Management API" -> "API Tokens".
 Copy the token and save it

 3. Get your tenant id and save it